ilg-physics-ucsb/physics4l-manual/4LSite/lab5.md

 |@fa-pencil@     |        |         |

 :::
-8. Repeat for all LED colors.
+8. Repeat for all LED colors by moving the jumper wire to the corresponding row.

 ::::::
 ::::::Question